 William Hazlitt

 People externalize because they have no trust in themselves.
 Instead of taking responsibility by taking action they wait for someone else to do it for them.
 It is the underlying foundation of many people’s lives.
-It suggests them that they need guru’s or pastors to show them the right way, politicians to fix their society’s problems and even higher powers to save them from other miseries.
+It suggests them that they need guru’s show them the right way, politicians to fix their society’s problems.
 Obviously, this leaves a lot of room for manipulation by those who are entrusted with this power and unfortunately, many people’s high expectations are painfully disappointed more often than not.

 #10 Discovering your life’s purpose will give you a meaning